Jump to Main Content

 Travel expenses are allowed for no more than one meeting per year.

-Fringe benefits are not to exceed 15 percent of the requested annual salary of the applicant or other key personnel.
+Fringe benefits are not to exceed 15 percent of the requested annual salary of the applicant or other personnel/lab staff.

 Applicants should include patient care expenses under the supplies for research category.